 The Mirage is a beautiful hotel with fabulous meeting facilities, restaurants, nightclubs, a casino and a volcano that erupts nightly!
-All of our needs were met in this one location and there was no need to venture out of the hotel, except to soak up some desperately-needed sun or to experience the sights and sounds of the Strip.
+All of our needs were met in this one location

-Tuesday morning the seminar opened with continental breakfast, opening remarks from Marty Quinn, and a humorous welcome from the host trustees Rick Yarnall and Kathleen Leavitt.
+Tuesday morning the seminar opened with continental breakfast, opening remarks from Marty Ouinn, and a humorous welcome from the host trustees Rick Yarnall and Kathleen Leavitt.
 We took the oath "What happens in Vegas, stays in Vegas," so I probably shouldn't describe the "personal assistants" that accompanied the trustees to the podium.